 At a time in which we are redefining our relationship with our environment, and major transformations in thinking take place, we reach the limits of our imagination.
 How can we understand and imagine a worldview that surpasses today?

-New Realism is a project that brings creativity, imagination, and ideas to all regions of society.
-We bring workshops and retreats, we connect artists with organisations, businesses, and schools, we organise residencies and more.
-Creativity transforms lives, businesses and has the capability to transform the world.
+New Realism is a project that brings creativity, imagination, and play into science.
+We bring workshops and retreats, we connect artists with scientists, we organise residencies and more.
+Creativity transforms the way we see the world.

 Coming up: The New Real – line of designer goods based on the Gaze of Science